istanbuljs/esm-loader-hook/README.md

 ## Configuration

-This module executes [babel-plugin-istanbul] in a transformSource loader hook.
+This module executes [babel-plugin-istanbul] in a loader hook.
 No options are provided to the babel plugin and babel configuration files are not honored.
 Normally configuration will be provided by the currently running instance of nyc.
 If this module is run outside nyc then it will use `@istanbuljs/load-nyc-config` to load